tenstorrent/tt-studio/models/tt-metal-llama3-70b/README.md

 These demos show direct usage of the model implementation for performance.

-Run container with an interactive bash shell:
+Run container overriding the entrypoint `CMD` with an interactive bash shell:
 ```bash
 cd tt-studio
 # set TT_STUDIO_ROOT on your host machine to be where you've cloned tt-studio